exercism/docs/building/tracks/syllabus/README.md

 Our experience has taught us that the most pragmatic way to develop a syllabus is to grow the concept tree organically, starting with the simplest concepts.
 We don't have to design everything up front, and it's actually generally useful to not think too far ahead.

+We start with the bare minimum of concepts — those that are most fundamental to writing **anything** in the language.
-We start with the track's easiest concepts.
+We also try to start with concepts that are most familiar to the average developer.

-Some things are easy because they are inherently simple.
-Other things are not all that simple, but feel easy because they are familiar.
 Familiar is good.
 Familiar is not confusing.